-Macedonia: EVN Austria privatization of DSO company for 224MEUR, success case for region5.
-November 2014. / SEE Energy News
+Macedonia: EVN Austria privatization of DSO company for 224MEUR, success case for region, SEE Energy News

 One of the most important events in the process of privatization in Macedonia was the sale of the national electricity company ESM to the Austrian company EVN, which offered the price of 224 million euros and pledged to invest 96 million euros.
 This price is one of the highest achieved for a distribution company, taking into account the number of consumers.

 The post-privatization period was marked by significant investments of EVN and the reduction of the commercial and technical losses.
 However, in that period, the interference associated with different interpretations of the legal and other regulations were noticeable, such as the Book of tariff rules, lack of distribution code (which was introduced in 2008) and the continued lack of the market rules.
 The expected changes after the privatization were the injection of the fresh money, setting up of the new management and establishment of the methods for reduction of the commercial and technical losses, along with the investments to ensure the future growth.